healthschema/healthschema.github.io/_posts/2015-08-20-github-intro.md

 ### Why Github is *the* Social Coding Hub
 A unique feature of  Github is its advanced distributed revision control, which works whether coders are online or offline, and automates the merging of all sources of code continuously.
-This allows very large distributed teams to work asynchronously in different time zones on one or many large enterprise-critical codebase with minimal administrative overhead, ane with no conflicts when all distributed instances of thier code (called forks) are merged.
+This allows very large distributed teams to work asynchronously in different time zones on one or many large enterprise-critical codebase with minimal administrative overhead, ane with no conflicts (called 'merge hell' in the trade)  when all distributed instances of thier code (called forks) are merged.

 For example, over 5000 coders around the world concurrently develop the Linux operating system, and have committed over 500,000 changes - and the software has remained fully synched and merged to a single authoritative always-up-to-date source reflecting all contributions at all times.
 Because of such robust collaboration features, Github is sometimes called the "Facebook of Coders".